The Great Takeaway — Creative Ballarat

 A ticketed event, the Great Takeaway is an exclusively tailored dinner for up to 60 guests who are seated in the exhibition display of Craft Lab in the heritage venue of the Mining Exchange to enjoy a three-course meal with drinks and entertainment.

 Each are supplying a commissioned handcrafted main and side plate.
-The plates are coupled with glassware made by Tegan Hamilton and napkins by Ana Petidis.
+The plates are coupled with glassware and napkins.

 The table settings are by Craft Lab curator Angela D’Alton.